pretix/pretix-docs/docs/trust/privacy/gdpr.md

 ## Records of processing activities

 When describing pretix in your internal record of processing activities (Art.
 30 GDPR), we recommend that you describe why you use pretix, what data you configure pretix to collect, and who will receive that data.
-Unfortunately, we are unable to provide you with a template for pretix is used for a wide number of purposes and depending on your specific use cases, the categories of data subjects and the categories of personal data might be completely different to those of another user of pretix.
+We cannot provide you with a template for that description because pretix is used for a large number of purposes.
+Depending on your specific use case, the categories of data subjects and the categories of personal data might be completely different to those of another user of pretix.

 ## Data protection by design and by default